“A splendid study, surely one of the most important that has appeared on the whole matter of power and resistance.”―Natalie Zemon Davis

 Condition: New.
 Seller Inventory # 482427-n

 Paperback.
 Condition: new.
 Paperback.
 "A splendid study, surely one of the most important that has appeared on the whole matter of power and resistance."Natalie Zemon Davis Confrontations between the powerless and powerful are laden with deceptionthe powerless feign deference and the powerful subtly assert their mastery.
 Peasants, serfs, untouchables, slaves, laborers, and prisoners are not free to speak their minds in the presence of power.
 These subordinate groups instead create a secret discourse that represents a critique of power spoken behind the backs of the dominant.
 At the same time, the powerful also develop a private dialogue about practices and goals of their rule that cannot be openly avowed.
 In this book, renowned social scientist James C. Scott offers a penetrating discussion both of the public roles played by the powerful and powerless and the mocking, vengeful tone they display off stagewhat he terms their public and hidden transcripts.
 Using examples from the literature, history, and politics of cultures around the world, Scott examines the many guises this interaction has taken throughout history and the tensions and contradictions it reflects.
 An examination and discussion of the public and the hidden discourses (transcripts) of those who wield power and of those who feign deference to it.
 Examples are drawn from literature, history and politics to illustrate the many guises the interaction of such discourses can take.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780300056693

 Condition: As New.
 Unread book in perfect condition.
 Seller Inventory # 482427